DavidElegbede/ayobami-weds-mayokun/README.md

 # ayobami-weds-mayokun
-This is the official website from my wedding
+This is the official website for my wedding #AMforevayours